L21s/Keycloak-Docker-ARM/README.md

 ```

 The only relevant part here is „useTransitiveDependencies“ which you want to set to false.
-By doing this you might have to add some dependencies manualy.
+By doing this you might have to add some dependencies manually.

 ### TL;DR: